nestordemeure/pairArithmetic/README.md

 const double z_corrected = static_cast<double>(z); // 1.0
 ```

-**Note:** our numbers implement additions and multiplications (and the associated in-place operations) *but not divisions*.
+**Note:** our numbers implement additions, multiplications and divisions (plus the associated in-place operations) but not the square root nor the division on complex numbers.
-Do not hesitate to add an issue if you need this operation as it would be easy to fix.
+Do not hesitate to add an issue if you are missing one of these operations as it would be easy to fix.